ncatlab/nlab-content/pages/4597.md

 This model is build on concrete constructions in [[differential geometry]] and can be studied and appreciated in itself without recourse to the higher topos theory that we claim it provides a model for.
 The so inclined reader can ignore all the general abstract discussion in the following and concentrate on the concrete differential geometry.

-### Motivation and problems
+### Motivation {#Motivation}

 The central motivation for the study of a higher generalization of ordinary [[Chern-Weil theory]] is the interest in extending the [[Chern-Weil homomorphism]] for a given [[Lie group]] $G$ through the whole _smooth_ [[Whitehead tower]] of $G$, which involves not just [[Lie group]]s but [[∞-Lie group]]s.
 Such an extension constitutes a refined cohomological invariant, in that it computes the intrinsic $G$-Chern-character, in a way that we describe [below](#ChernCharacter).

-The need to consider this refined invariant arose in the study of the [[differential cohomology]] of [[string theory background]]s induced by [[quantum anomaly]]-cancellation: the [differential string- and fivebrane structures](#DiffStringStruc) which one encounters there refining the ordinary [[string structure]]s and [[fivebrane structure]]s are the first steps of the extension from ordinary to higher Chern-Weil theory.
+The need to consider this refined invariant arose in the study of the [[differential cohomology]] of [[string theory]] backgrounds induced by [[quantum anomaly]]-cancellation: the [differential string- and fivebrane structures](#DiffStringStruc) which one encounters there refining the ordinary [[string structure]]s and [[fivebrane structure]]s are the first steps of the extension from ordinary to higher Chern-Weil theory.
 For example the differential form data of a twisted differential string structure constitutes (<a href="http://ncatlab.org/schreiber/show/differential+cohomology+in+an+(%E2%88%9E%2C1)-topos+--+references#SSSIII">SSSI</a>) what in the string theory literature is called the [[Green-Schwarz mechanism]].
 While this still can and has been captured with tools of ordinary Chern-Weil theory and ordinary [[differential cohomology]], its natural simple formulation is only in higher Chern-Weil theory.
 Going beyond that, the magnetic dual Green-Schwarz mechanism can be seen to encode a _twisted differential fivebrane structure_ .
 This is a natural object in higher Chern-Weil theory.

 The following restates this in more technical detail.